ISISComputingGroup/ibex_developers_manual/TPGx00.md

 ## Communication

 ### TPG300
-The TPG300 communicates via serial (RS232) with the use of an `IF 300C` plugin interface card.
+The TPG300 communicates over a serial interface via RS232 with the use of an IF 300C plugin interface card.

 ### TPG500
-The TPG500 can communicate via Ethernet, USB and RS485 via virtual com-port, and via serial (RS232) with the use of an `IF 300C` plugin interface card.
+The TPG500 communicates over a serial interface via Ethernet, USB and RS485 (virtual com-port), and RS232 with the use of an IF 300C plugin interface card.
 Pfeiffer has their own 'Ethernet Configuration Tool' software which can be used to configure a virtual com-port.

 ## Differences between the 300 and 500